ojuss/citadel-assignment/README.md

-# Citadel Assignment - University Social Platform Algorithms
+# Citadel Assignment

-This project implements two core matching algorithms for a university social networking platform that facilitates meaningful connections through one-on-one profile discovery and group dining experiences.
+This project is a take home assignment from citadel that implements two core matching algorithms that facilitates strategic one-on-one profile discovery and group dining experiences.

 ## Overview